Watch an Introduction Video of SGAT

 Sacred Land Sponsorship

-We invite 25 founding sacred land Sponsors to contribute to securing the temple land.
+We invite 25 founding Sacred Land Sponsors to contribute to securing the temple land.

 This is a vital step in bringing this sacred space to life for generations to come.